Relief Request – Frequently Asked QuestionsOpen All Close All

 Generally, you should receive a refund within 8 to 12 weeks; however, if you have other liabilities, your refund may be applied to these liabilities first.

-You should have received a list of possible reasons why CDTFA was unable to process your request.
-Once those issues are resolved, you may submit a new request.
-For example, if the CDTFA was unable to process your request for relief from penalty because the tax or fee was not paid in full.
+You should have received a list of possible reasons why we were unable to process your request.
+For example, if we were unable to process your request for relief from penalty because the tax or fee was not paid in full.
+Once all outstanding issues are resolved, you may submit a new request.

-Declarations of Timely Mailing and Extensions of Time to File a Return that have been denied can be resubmitted online if you have new or additional information for CDTFA to consider.
+Declarations of Timely Mailing and Extensions of Time to File a Return that have been denied can be resubmitted online if you have new or additional information for us to consider.
 For all other relief requests that are denied you must submit a written Request for Reconsideration within 15 days from the date your request was denied.
-You may mail this request (i.e. letter) to the CDTFA representative that sent you the denial letter.
-Your request must provide additional information and an explanation of why you disagree with CDTFA's decision to deny your relief request.
+You may mail your request letter to the representative that sent you the denial letter.
+Your request must provide additional information and an explanation of why you disagree with our decision to deny your relief request.

 B. Relief from Penalty

-CDTFA assesses multiple types of penalties.
-Generally, penalties are assessed because a return and/or payment were not made on or before the due date.
-For more information on penalties, please see publication 75, Interest, Penalties, and Fee.
+We assess multiple types of penalties.
+Generally, penalties are assessed because a return and/or payment were not made by the due date.
+For more information on penalties, please see publication 75, Interest, Penalties, and Collection Cost Recovery Fee.

 C. Relief from the Collection Cost Recovery Fee